precondition/keymapdb/db_fields_reference.md

 For ease of use, the layer count slider is currently capped at 16 layers but if need be, layerCount can go up to 32 layers.

+When a variable amount of layers is available in a keymap, enter the minimum amount of layers.

 ### Possible Values
 - 1 (min)
 - 8